Al Fursan

 Display

 Al Fursan’s signature manoeuvre, which closes the show, sees two aircraft barrel rolling around the rest of the formation, with landing gear extended.
+It is called the UAE DNA.

 Thick white, red, black and green smoke is used throughout the display.
 Al Fursan is the only jet aerobatic team to intentionally use black smoke in its display, and the only jet aerobatic team to regularly use four different smoke colours in a single performance (although two Chinese teams also do this on occasion).